 See also Hostels for Solo Travellers, Couples, and Groups in Cologne, Hostels in Hamburg for Solo Travellers, Couples, & Groups, and Hostels in Munich for Solo Travellers, Female Travellers, & Couples.

-The Netherlands is not the best destination for a couple to visit.
+The Netherlands is not always the best place to visit for a couple.
 Amsterdam is the most popular city to visit, and contains plenty of historic and charming hotels and B&B's which couples find to be very romantic.
 Elsewhere in the country, similar accommodations can be found that make for a terrific couple's getaway as you can enjoy romantic restaurants, outdoor cafes, scenic boat rides, and cultural activities.

 Berlin: The city has no shortage of hostels to choose from, many of which organize activities and tours that guests can enjoy.